MJadczyszyn/Projekt-tester/README.md

 # About me

 I am a young and ambitious person who plans to work as a software tester in the future.
 My goal is to gain knowledge about software testing and fundamentals of software engineering.
 I am currently preparing to pass the ISTQB certificate.
 I am a person who easily gets in touch with people and prefers to work in a group.
 My current job is purchment specialst in food industry.
-My tasks include negotiating contracts, auditing suppliers, filing complaints, writing internal procedures, monitoring stock levels.
 I strongly believe that my experince will be useful in testing branch.

 You can find more information about me [here.](https://github.com/MJadczyszyn/Projekt-tester/blob/main/moreabouteme.md)